 ‘’Thank you doctor- that’s the best thing you have ever advised me to do.”

-I am a local GP and the Medical director of the local Clinical Commissioning Group, which organises and pays for health care.
+I am a local GP and the Medical Director of the local Clinical Commissioning Group, which organises and pays for health care.
 I firmly believe in the physical, psychological and social benefits of exercise.

-Being able to refer patients to Reach for Health is invaluable for the whole range of people that I see.
+Being able to refer patients to The Reach for Health Centre is invaluable for the whole range of people that I see.
 Young and old, sad, injured or having a long term health condition; everybody benefits from the tailored program that they develop with the team.
 The goals that are set are suitable to their condition and particular circumstances and the greatest encouragement that they get is from other members.
 The smile on the face and change in attitude of the sceptics who come back to the surgery after a couple of sessions is inspiring.

 Undoubtedly, exercise and rehabilitation are an essential part of a high quality pathway of care for people with any chronic condition.
-Evidence has shown that helping somebody to be more active reduces their risk of developing diabetes and aids people in their recovery from an episode of depression.
+Evidence has shown that helping somebody to be more active reduces their risk of developing diabetes and helps people in their recovery from an episode of depression.
 Keeping older people active helps prevent falls, improves breathlessness and promotes independence – especially after an illness.
 Unfortunately, the pressure on the NHS means that rehabilitation and exercise are at the back of the queue when it comes to available resources.
-This serves to further underline the need for Reach for Health to continue to provide their outstanding expertise for those in our community that are in need of it.
+This serves to further underline the need for The Reach for Health Centre to continue to provide their outstanding expertise for those in our community that are in need of it.